Urban Transit Technologies - Suspended Vehicles - Index Page #2

 Under Active Development

 Aerobus - a suspended mass rapid transit technology developed orginally in Switzerland and now being marketed by a company in Houston, Texas, USA.
-Project now under construction in China, begun in 2004.
+Project now under construction in China, begun in 2004 but not completed.
+Company is still active and hopeful of making a sale in 2016

-Flyway - an effort by SwedeTrack in Sweden to develop and deploy a suspended vehicle that can be lowered to the ground, thus avoiding the need for station structures - a large, lively and informative website - updated regularly.
+Flyway - an effort by SwedeTrack in Sweden to develop and deploy a suspended vehicle that can be lowered to the ground, thus avoiding the need for station structures - a large, lively and informative website - has not been updated recently.

-JPods - a very small suspended system being developed in Minneapolis - very good slide show at their website
+JPods - a very small suspended system being developed - very good slide show at their website

-MISTER - small vehicles suspended from an elevated guideway, being developed in Poland, features a unique method of switching (aka cross-overs).
+Metrino-PRT - small vehicles suspended from an elevated guideway, being developed in Poland, features a unique method of switching (aka cross-overs).
+Updated video now available

 MonoMetro - a suspended monorail being developed in the U.K. - extensive, well-illustrated website.
-Contract for a project in Saudi Arabia expected to be signed in May, 2008
+Contract for a project in Saudi Arabia was signed in May, 2008, but is currently inactive.
+Someimes described as a modern version of the German Wupperthal system.

-SkyCabs - a GRT system that uses a monobeam for two-way travel, now being developed in New Zealand
+SkyCabs - a small group system that uses a monobeam for two-way travel, now being developed in New Zealand

 Sky Train - an overhead suspended light rail technology being developed in Clearwater, Florida

-Unimodal (formerly know as the People Pod, later as SkyTran) - a maglev, high speed, personal transportation.
-A full-scale vehicle and test track are being built, as of 2008. development.
+Unimodal (formerly known as the People Pod, currently as SkyTran) - a maglev, high speed, personal transportation concept.
+A full-scale vehicle and test track are being built, as of 2016, in Tel Aviv, Israel.
+If successful, expansion in Israel and world-wide is expected.
+For a 2016 press release about the Sky Tran demo project, click here.

-Zhonghua-06 -- a small, suspended, maglev system now under development in Dalian, China
+Zhonghua-06 -- a small, suspended, maglev system now under development in Dalian, China.
+No additional news or contact information is available in 2016

 Computerized Ultra Light Overhead Rail (CULOR) - a suspended vehicle system concept still in an early stage of its development.

 Integrated Transportation System (InTransSys) - a suspended pallet system (dual mode) capable of carrying a variety of vehicle types and containers.
-Being developed in Colorado, USA.
+Inactive - was being developed in Colorado, USA.

 Suggestions for improvement, extension or revision are welcome.